Andy Elisburg: Miami Heat

 On November 19, 1988, Elisburg began working full-time with the Heat organization as a public relations intern under director Mark Pray in the inaugural 1988 season.

 When Elisburg first joined the Miami Heat, the franchise had only 20 employees excluding the players.
 Roles were not as clearly defined, and the small staff solved most problems via trial and error.

 On September 28, 2013, Elisburg was promoted to general manager of the Miami Heat.
 Other franchise moves in the same month include the hiring of Juwan Howard as an assistant coach and the promoting of Adam Simon to assistant GM.
 Elisburg and longtime friend Erik Spoelstra have a special bond since both "started at the bottom" and worked their ways up over three decades.
 "Anything that goes on in this building Andy is in the know and he's basically running everything behind the scenes.
 Everybody in this organization knows that," Spoelstra said.

 As GM of the Heat, Elisburg assists in salary cap administration, talent acquisition, league compliance, among other responsibilities.
 Elisburg reports to CEO Nick Arison and President Pat Riley.
 Elisburg also oversees the basketball operations for the Sioux Falls Skyforce working with VP of basketball operations and assistant GM Adam Simon, and director of player personnel and GM Eric Amsler.
 However, Riley has the final say in basketball matters, as has been the case since his arrival in Miami in 1995.

-Elisburg and the Miami Heat won three NBA championships since its founding.
-Among his many accomplishments, Elisburg played key roles in the decisions to draft Dwyane Wade, acquire Shaquille O'Neal, the Big Three, and Jimmy Butler.
-Elisburg and Riley were the masterminds behind arguably one of the most consequential trades in NBA history, the five-team, 13-player deal between Miami, Memphis, Boston, Utah and New Orleans that brought Antoine Walker, Jason Williams and James Posey to the Heat.
+Elisburg and the Miami Heat won three NBA championships since the team’s founding.
+Among his accomplishments, Elisburg played key roles in the decisions to draft Dwyane Wade, acquire Shaquille O'Neal, the Big Three, and Jimmy Butler.
+Elisburg and Riley orchestrated a five-team, 13-player deal between Miami, Memphis, Boston, Utah and New Orleans that brought Antoine Walker, Jason Williams and James Posey to the Heat.
 In 2017, following the signing of James Johnson, Dion Waiters and Kelly Olynyk, Pat Riley stated "Elisburg's numbers crunching, his mind and his ability to go through...from the draft through free agency, he was the star of this whole thing...He's the best in the business and I could never do this without him."

-On Oct.
-2020, Riley said "I think we'll stay the course with our picks, stay the course with our young players, We have decisions to make, obviously, with player contracts and free agents, and really do a deep dive into this season, myself and coach Erik Spoelstra and Andy Elisburg about how good we really are right now…flexibility with draft picks, free agency is coming next."
+In October 2020, Riley said "I think we'll stay the course with our picks, stay the course with our young players, We have decisions to make, obviously, with player contracts and free agents, and really do a deep dive into this season, myself and coach Erik Spoelstra and Andy Elisburg about how good we really are right now…flexibility with draft picks, free agency is coming next."

-On Nov.
-2020, Goran Dragić said, "[Miami] is my home.
+In November 2020, Goran Dragić said, "[Miami] is my home.
 I want to stay here in Miami.
 I appreciate Pat Riley, Andy Elisburg, the whole organization and what they did for me."

+Personal life

+In May 2025, Elisburg was hospitalized and required multiple surgeries to resolve infections in his foot, back, and knee that were threatening vital organs.
+In addition, he needed to have part of one foot amputated.